ewoks-kit/ewoksweb/CONTRIBUTING.md

 1. Create a
    [Gitlab release](https://gitlab.esrf.fr/workflow/ewoks/ewoksweb/-/releases/new)
    out of the newly added tag
-1. Write release notes in this release by using the [Compare page](https://gitlab.esrf.fr/workflow/ewoks/ewoksweb/-/compare) to gather the relevant changes since last release.
+1. Write the release notes using the
+   [Compare page](https://gitlab.esrf.fr/workflow/ewoks/ewoksweb/-/compare) to
+   gather the relevant changes since last release.
 Try to match the style of previous release notes.